TowsifAhamed/Web-build-ai/README.md

 1. **Business name** – the name or brand for the site.
 2. **Design style** – e.g. modern, minimal, playful.
 3. **Color scheme** – main colors to use.
+4. **Model** – choose from Groq and Gemini models using the drop-down.
-4. **Website description** – a short overview of the pages or layout.
+5. **Website description** – a short overview of the pages or layout.
-5. **Additional instructions** – any extra features or notes.
+6. **Additional instructions** – any extra features or notes.
-6. **Uploaded images** – optional logos or product pictures you want to include.
+7. **Uploaded images** – optional logos or product pictures you want to include.
-7. **Guideline docs** – text files with design briefs or other requirements.
+8. **Guideline docs** – text files with design briefs or other requirements.

 Use **Add Images** to select image files from your computer.
 They will be copied into `site-dir/uploads/` and listed in the UI.
 Mention them in your prompt or